eng-gabs/cmms-api/readme.md

 - models: entity models (mongoose schema)
 - middlewares: contains only the error middleware which is responsible for handling errors globally for the api.

+Also there is the index file inside src which initiate the server

 Inside each folder there is a file for each entity of the model.

 ## Packages